This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you’re in a hurry, here are some travel-worthy infant car seat options to consider.
 They all offer different features but one of these should meet the needs of most families traveling with young babies:

-- Clek liingo infant car seat + Silver Cross Jet 2020 – only infant car seat with LATCH built in + amazing carry-on stroller
+- Clek liingo infant car seat + Silver Cross Jet 3 – long-lasting infant car seat with LATCH built in + amazing carry-on stroller